McDonald's: United Kingdom

-In 2021, it emerged that at least 50 employees had filed charges against the chains regarding harassment in the work place in a five year period, leading to the company instituting anti-harassment training.
+In 2021, it emerged that at least 50 employees had filed charges against the chains regarding harassment in the workplace in five years, leading to the company instituting anti-harassment training.
 Some of the complainants also stated that they were verbally and physically harassed in retaliation for their complaints.
+In 2023, the BBC conducted an investigation, and reported that more than 100 current and recent UK workers at outlets of the fast-food chain allege there is a continuing toxic culture of sexual assault, harassment, racism and bullying.